 Water Depth Variations

-- Upper reaches are shallow and less ideal for swimming.
+- Upper reaches are shallow and less suitable for swimming.

-- Middle reaches provide deeper waters, perfect for water activities.
+- Middle reaches feature deeper waters, ideal for various water activities.

-- Lower reaches offer an estuarine environment with tidal influences.
+- Lower reaches offer an estuarine setting with notable tidal changes.

 Summer Algae Concerns